6 Guys Tell Me the Real Reason Why They've Suddenly Stopped Talking to You.

 Like the phrase goes, "We accept the love we think we deserve".
 If you think you deserve to be sitting around analyzing whether or not a guy likes you, then there are bigger issues there.

-Real men tell me, why do guys ghost?
+experiment: Real men tell me why they ghost

 Surprisingly, with my small sample size of 10, around 3 simply said they don't ghost, one ghosted me and didn't respond back, and six gave me thoughtful responses that I'm sharing with you (including my friend's Dad).